solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

     Pricing Azure solutions is a complex task.
 The example solution below includes many assumptions, for example on virtual machine size.
 These need to be validated with Tailspin Toys.

     Since Tailspin Toys and their current on-premises data-center is in Milwaukee, WI.
 The nearest Azure Region to use will be North Central US.
+Their secondary Azure region for DR will be South Central US, as that's the Azure region pair for North Central US.

     _Web Application Front-end_
     |    |            |            |            |